 World Handicap System Seminars:

-Click HERE to see the recent WHS seminar video put together by British Columbia Golf.
-This video is essentially an introduction and walk through to the World Handicap System (WHS) that is now in effect for golf worldwide.
+Click HERE to see the World Handicap System video put together by Golf Canada.
+This video is essentially an introduction and walk through of the World Handicap System (WHS) that is now in effect for golf worldwide.
 It contains overviews and Q & A on the system as well as letting golf club committees know and understand what their new roles and responsibilities are/will be.

 Provincial Course Rating Seminars